hexatester/mineflayer-wiki/Bot-Contest-Ideas.md

 - Capture the Sheep
 - Everyone is given a .schematic for some building, and their bot need to build it with no user intervention
 - fastest to gather a block/all blocks
+- Race to the nether : Everybody starts without anything.
+The goal is to get to the nether before everyone else.
+Two modes : challenge and competitive.
+In challenge, you play alone, in competitive, everyone is on the same map and may interact (killing or temporarely cooperating).